dogukannulu/streaming_data_processing/README.md

 - All steps of the data pipeline can be seen via Airflow DAG.
 They are all explained here as well.

 - All scripts were written according to my local file/folder locations.
-But all mentioned scripts can be reached out in this repo.
+But all mentioned scripts can be found in this repo.

 To make **Apache Airflow, Docker, Apache Hadoop, Apache Kafka and Apache Zookeeper** available, we should run the following commands (This step may differ on how we installed these locally):
 ```bash